 Common Berber Carpet Materials

 Nylon is a synthetic carpet fiber that’s durable and easy to clean.
 Berber carpets made of nylon have a mid-range price tag.
-The synthetic fiber tends to last longer than polypropylene.
 Nylon Berber carpets are ideal for high-traffic areas like stairs or hallways and last longer then polypropylene.

 4. Polyester/ Olefin

 Polyester Berber carpets cost around $1 and $2 per square foot.
-While this might sound like a good bargain, the carpet fiber is not popular.
-It wears fast in high traffic areas, and also pills.
-The carpet flattens and forms fluff balls on the surface, making it look old.
+While this might sound like a good bargain, the carpet fiber is not popular since it wears fast in high-traffic areas and pills.
+Polyester carpet flattens and forms fluff balls on the surface, making it look old.

 Berber vs. Frieze Carpets